Part of Forebrain

 Pineal body /Pineal Gland:

-Pineal gland is the small body projecting backward and downwards between the two superior colliculus.
+The pineal gland is the small body projecting backward and downwards between the two superior colliculi.

-* Pineal gland is the neuroendocrine gland which contains parenchymal cells called pinealocytes and neuroglia cells.
+* Pineal gland is the neuroendocrine gland that contains parenchymal cells called pinealocytes and neuroglia cells.

 * It is the only part of the brain without neural tissue in it.

-- Pineal gland secretion including melatonin have inhibitory influences on endocrine glands and gonads.
+- Pineal gland secretion including melatonin has inhibitory influences on endocrine glands and gonads.

-- It secretes hormones called melatonin which causes changes in skin color in some species.
+- It secretes hormones called melatonin which cause changes in skin color in some species.

 The hypothalamus is a part of the diencephalon.